kullbachxyz/website/content/posts/vrouter-basic-setup.md

 +++
 date = '2025-06-06T08:23:03+02:00'
-title = 'LANCOM vRouter Config'
+title = 'LANCOM vRouter: Basic CLI Setup'
 +++

 This short guide is about how to configure a [LANCOM vRouter](https://www.lancom-systems.de/produkte/router-sd-wan/central-site-vpn-gateways/lancom-vrouter).
 I haven't found any proper documentation on how to do it via the CLI, so someone might find this useful.